-Crime stories are more popular than ever before.
-And ironically, a pretty reassuring genre to slip back into as a reader.
-If you enjoy all things crime, you’ll be happy to know that the BAD Sydney Crime Writers Festival is back in person this December.
+The crime fiction genre is popular than ever before and ironically a comfort genre for many.
+If you enjoy all things crime — mystery, thrillers, suspense, whodunnits — you’ll be happy to know that the BAD Sydney Crime Writers Festival is back in person this September.

-After going digital back in September and treating us to captivating talks with celebrated authors like Val McDermid, Paula Hawkins, Karin Sluaghter and Ann Cleeves, the BAD Sydney Crime Writers Festival is back and bigger than ever before.
+After going digital last year and treating us to captivating talks with celebrated authors like Val McDermid, Paula Hawkins, Karin Slaughter and Ann Cleeves, the BAD Sydney Crime Writers Festival is back and bigger than ever before.
 One of the biggest events on Sydney’s literary calendar, the festival will feature the best of crime fiction with a jam-packed 3-day program.

-There is heaps to look forward to this year including 40 different sessions, panels and special events with some of the most coveted names in crime fiction, true crime and social justice.
+There is heaps to look forward to this year including 24 daytime sessions, workshops, panels and special events with some of the most coveted names in crime fiction, true crime and social justice.